Osterie/IDATA-2304-Project/protocol.md

 2. **Control panels:** These are GUIs that visualize the sensor data and send commands to the server to control the actuators.

+TODO: Contorlpanel is

 **Server**
 The central entity managing client connections and routing messages.
-It is responsible for receiving sensor data from greenhouse nodes, sending commands to greenhouse nodes, and relaying sensor data to control panels.
+It is responsible for receiving sensor data from greenhouse nodes, sending commands to greenhouse nodes, and relaying sensor data to control panels (When it recieves messages it sends the message where the message want to be sent ish.).
 It is represented by the `IntermediaryServer` class, which uses `ClientHandler` to manage individual client connections.

 ## The flow of information and events